hertzmann/hertzmann.github.io/_posts/2024-03-15-computer-graphics-research.md

 In short, the goals in computer graphics research are:

 * _Engineering/design_: Build useful tools for people to create visual art, communication, and visualization, and
-* _Science_: Create generative scientific models of pictorial phenomena, and moving pictures with sound.
+* _Science_: Create generative scientific models of visual art, communication, and visualization.

 These goals overlap substantially, and, in many cases, one can drive the other.
 I don't think you can describe the scope of the field or its impacts without both.